Registration Information For Graduate Courses

 c.
 Please note that while the University Graduate Catalog specifies these as minimum hours, credit hours in excess of that required represent real tuition dollars charged against the Department budget.
 For this reason, coursework that would exceed the minimum credit hours required must be justified and approved in advance.

-3. Students on GTAs/GRAs must maintain continuous enrollment in ALL semesters including summer; failure to do so can delay issuance of an assistantship contract; this in turn may result in the student being charged tuition.
+3. Students on GTAs/GRAs must maintain continuous enrollment in ALL semesters including summer; failure to do so can delay issuance of an assistantship contract, which in turn may result in the student being charged tuition.
 It may also result in a hold being placed on the student's records in the Dean's office which may prevent the student from registering for classes.
 It is also important that you register during the normal registration period.
 Failure to do so will result in FICA taxes (social security & medicare) being withheld from your paycheck, thus reducing your payment amount.
 This causes problems for payroll because they must do extra, unnecessary work to get the taxes refunded.
 If you have an assistantship, you also receive a tuition scholarship that covers the cost of your tuition.
 Thus, registering on time does not incur any financial burden.
 Please avoid causing others extra work by registering during the normal registration period.

 4. Students should check every semester to be sure that they don't have missing or incomplete grades on their transcripts for any courses.
 This is especially important for reading and research courses since faculty frequently forget to enter grades for these non-structured courses.
 A student can check this by reviewing his/her transcripts or active registrations on Banner.
 If courses are listed that have not been assigned a grade, it is the student's responsibility to contact the assigned instructor and request a correction.
 Missing grades can disqualify a student for assistantships and/or medical insurance!